I am a Computer Science and Artificial Intelligence PhD student at UC Berkeley, advised by

 at

-Microsoft Research, where I work with
+Microsoft Research, where I worked with

 Dr. Aditya Kanade,